 Admittedly, I don’t have a bamboo toothbrush.
 I’m pretty terrified at the thought of doing to the dentist, so I have an electric toothbrush.
-While this isn’t as eco-friendly as a recyclable bamboo one is, it’s still going to last me much longer than disposable plastic toothbrushes would, therefore still cutting down on my plastic waste.
+While this isn’t as eco friendly as a bamboo one, it’s still going to last longer than plastic toothbrushes would.

 BUY A REUSABLE TRAVEL MUG

-Many coffee companies sell their own reusable cups, as well as offering a discount if you bring your own cup as opposed to taking one of their disposable, single use cups.
-There are so many different types of reusable cup out there, but one brand I do want to try is KeepCup.
+Many coffee companies sell their own reusable cups.
+You can also receive a discount if you bring your own cup as opposed to taking one of their disposable, single use cups.
+There are many different types of reusable cup out there, but one brand I do want to try is KeepCup.